umbraco/UmbracoDocs/Reference/Routing/Request-Pipeline/outbound-pipeline-v9.md

 Note each 'culture' variation can have a different Url Segment!

 The returned string will be the Url Segment for this node.
-Any string value can be returned here but it cannot contain url segment separators `/` characters as this would create additional "segments".
-So something like `5678/swibble` is not allowed.
+Any string value can be returned here but it cannot contain url segment separators `/` characters as this would create additional "segments", so something like `5678/swibble` is not allowed.

 #### Example